Vinpanda logovinpanda

 A title brand is a designation added to a vehicle title to flag significant events - salvage, rebuilt, flood, lemon law buyback, and others.
 A branded title can significantly affect a vehicle's value and insurability.
 Vinpanda's full report shows all brands across all states the vehicle has ever been registered in.

-Do I need an account for the free preview?
+Do I need an account to check a VIN?

-No. Enter a VIN and you immediately see the free preview — no account, no email, no payment required.
+No. Enter a VIN and you immediately see the vehicle details - no account, no email, no payment required.

 What if no photo is shown in the preview?